Revised July 2014

-The library’s mission is to support the University’s mission in the pursuit of academic, instructional, and institutional excellence (namely, “to educate students effectively and efficiently for employment in high-need career fields and to provide the graduates with viable employment assistance in locating positions commensurate with their Sullivan University education.”).
+The library’s mission is to support the University’s mission in the pursuit of academic, instructional, and institutional excellence (namely, “providing educational enrichment opportunities for the intellectual, social and professional development of its students”).
 In fulfilling its support mission, the library endeavors:

 a.
 To select materials - based upon faculty input augmented by traditional library acquisition methodologies and established professional bibliographies (such as both the AACP Basic Resources and the AACP Core Journals lists), and to provide user-friendly access to basic and supplementary information sources materials, regardless of format, for each undergraduate and graduate (including the College of Pharmacy and PhD programs), curricular and general education discipline.
 Collections will provide educational enrichment opportunities for the intellectual, social, and professional development for both resident and online students by promotion of the development of critical thinking, effective verbal and written communication, computer/information literacy, teamwork/research and an appreciation for lifelong learning, cultural diversity and the expression of professionalism.

 b.
 To organize library collections in the most intuitively retrievable manner; and, to maintain the respective collections in order to insure currency and optimal library support to the University community.